Closed copies of $\mathbb{N}$ in $\mathbb{R}^{\omega_1}$: Closed copies of that are not -embedded

 The construction in Section~\ref{subsec:another.copy} now yields a closed copy of~$\N$ in~$(0,1)^{\omega_1}$ that is not $C^*$-embedded. \end{proof}

-Of course $2^2=4$ is also an equivalent of statement~(1), as both are true, but the characterization should be understood as a translation: to construct the desired embedding it is necessary and sufficient to construct a particular type of topological space.
+\begin{remark} Of course $2^2=4$ is also an equivalent of statement~(1), as both are true, but this theorem should be understood as a translation: to construct the desired embedding it is necessary and sufficient to construct a particular type of compact topological space. \end{remark}

+\begin{remark} It is interesting to see that the formally weaker statement~(2) implies statement~(1); what is hidden in the proof is that from the copy that is not $C$-embedded one constructs a copy that is not $C^*$-embedded by taking its closure in~$[0,1]^{\omega_1}$, doubling the resulting compactification, then glueing the remainders onto each other and find a suitable embedding of the resulting space. \end{remark}